-Jock itch, a form of ringworm, is a fungal infection that appears in the groin, inner thighs, and buttocks.
-As implied by the name, jock itch typically affects athletes because of how much they sweat and the large amount of time they spend in locker rooms, where fungi flourish.
-The rash shows up as red bumps, sometimes with cracking or peeling skin, but always itchy.
+Jock itch, a form of ringworm, is a fungal infection in the groin, inner thighs, and buttocks.
+As the name implies, jock itch typically affects athletes because of how much they sweat and a significant amount of time they spend in locker rooms, where fungi flourish.
+The rash is red bumps, sometimes with cracking or peeling skin, but constantly itchy.

-Fungi thrive in warm, moist areas such as steamy shower rooms among damp towels, sweaty workout clothes, and wet floors.
-Since jock itch occurs in a dark, warm area of the body there is no question why jock itch is so common and spreads so quickly.
-In addition to the discomfort caused by this fungus, it is important to begin an effective treatment as soon as possible to avoid spreading the rash to other areas of your body and possibly to other people.
+Fungi thrive in warm, moist areas such as steamy shower rooms, damp towels, sweaty workout clothes, and wet floors.
+Since a jock itch occurs in a dark, warm area of the body, there is no question why a jock itch is so familiar and spreads so quickly.
+In addition to the discomfort caused by this fungus, it is crucial to begin effective treatment as soon as possible to avoid spreading the rash to other areas of your body and possibly others.

-Athlete’s foot is caused by the same fungus as jock itch, so it is easy to get athlete’s foot and jock itch at the same time.
-If your foot touches the area infected with jock itch or if you walk around bare foot in a steamy shower room, you will most likely acquire athlete’s foot.
+The same fungus that causes an athlete’s foot generates a jock itch, so getting an athlete’s foot and jock itch is easy.
+Suppose your foot touches the area infected with a jock itch, or you walk around barefoot in a steamy shower room.
+In that case, you will most likely acquire the athlete’s foot.
 The groin area is also prone to heavy sweating, which washes away fungus-killing oils.
 This encourages the fungus to spread more quickly, just as it would between the toes.

-There are several risk factors that could cause you to have a higher chance of getting jock itch:
+Several risk factors could cause you to have a higher chance of getting jock itch:

 While these risk factors do not guarantee that you will get jock itch, they increase your risk for this and other fungal infections.